Kenno28/Reinforcment-Learning/README.md

 - The Bellman equation explained and implemented
 - Exploration vs. Exploitation through epsilon decay
 - Off-policy (Q-Learning) vs. On-policy (SARSA)

+---

+## 🤖 CartPole DQN

+### 🔍 Overview

+This project implements a Deep Q-Network (DQN) to solve the CartPole-v1 environment.
+Instead of using a Q-table, the agent uses a neural network to approximate Q-values in a continuous state space.
+This allows the agent to generalize better and scale to more complex environments.

+### 🧠 Key Concepts Learned

+- Building a Q-network using TensorFlow and Keras
+- Using Replay Buffer for stabilized learning
+- Epsilon-greedy strategy for exploration vs. exploitation
+- Updating Q-values with the Bellman equation
+- Training the model step-by-step during episodes